 Liposuction Surgical Procedure in Bangkok, Thailand

-Liposuction, sometimes referred to as lipoplasty or body contouring, is a surgical procedure that plastic surgeons use to remove excess body fat in some areas of the patient's body.
+Liposuction, sometimes referred to as lipoplasty or body contouring, is a fat removal plastic surgery procedure.
+Plastic surgeons use these types of medical treatments to remove excess body fat in some areas of the patient's body.
 Liposuction techniques are designed to eliminate excess fat cells from a person's abdomen, upper arms, legs, back, buttock, or face.

 In general, liposuction is not a weight-loss alternative or procedure.
 People who are looking to reduce their weight are more likely to be successful by dieting, exercising, and leading a healthy lifestyle.